fluential/casper-ng-hugo/README.md

 |  |  |--partials      // This is where includes live
 |  |  |--index.html    // The index page
 |  |--static           // Files in here ends up in the public folder
-|--src                 // Files that will pass through the asset pipeline
-|  |--css              // CSS files in the root of this folder will end up in /css/...
-|  |--js               // app.js will be compiled to /js/app.js with babel
 ```
 ## CMS